11. Fair Value Measurements

 Warrant Liabilities

-The Company utilizes a Black-Scholes model approach to value its liability-classified warrants at each reporting period, with changes in fair value recognized in the consolidated statements of operations.
+The Company utilizes a Black-Scholes model approach to value the Private Placement Warrants and Substitute Warrants at each reporting period, with changes in fair value recognized in the statement of operations.
 The estimated fair value of the warrant liabilities is determined using Level 3 inputs.
 There were no transfers between levels within the fair value hierarchy during the periods presented.
 Inherent in a Black Scholes options pricing model are assumptions related to expected share-price volatility, expected life, risk-free interest rate and dividend yield.
-The Company estimates the volatility of its Common Stock based on historical volatility that matches the expected remaining life of the warrants.
+The Company estimates the volatility of its common stock based on historical volatility.
+For any lookback period which exceeded the trading history, the volatility was weighed between the actual and comparable public companies.
 The risk-free interest rate is based on the U.S. Treasury zero-coupon yield curve on the grant date for a maturity similar to the expected remaining life of the warrants.
 The expected life of the warrants is assumed to be equivalent to their remaining contractual term.
 The dividend rate is based on the historical rate, which the Company anticipates remaining at zero.

 December 31,